claceio/docs/content/docs/QuickStart.md

 - The staging app is available at `https://localhost:25223/myapp_cl_stage` for verification.
 - To promote the code to prod, run `clace app promote /myapp`.
 The staged code is promoted to prod, live at `https://localhost:25223/myapp`.

 Having a staging environment helps catch issues related to account setup (which endpoint is pointed to etc) and other config issues before the changes are live on prod.
+Clace implements versioning for prod apps, even when source is not from git.

 ## Lifecycle With Git